GaloisInc/ivorylang-org/drafts/commsec-overview.md

 There are two distinct phases for SMAVLink:  [key agreement](commsec-keyexchange.html) and [encapsulation](commsec-encapsulation.html).
-Key agreement is where the various systems decide on a symmetric key with which they will encrypt and authenticate the frames.
+Key agreement is when the various systems decide on a symmetric key with which they will encrypt and authenticate the frames.
 Encapsulation (or decapsulation, when receiving) is the actual encryption and packaging of data for transmission.